Adversarially robust clustering with optimality guarantees: Methodology

-For simulation purposes, we chose the error parameter $\epsilon$ to be 0.001.
-If initial centroid estimates are unavailable beforehand, one can use a random initializer.
-Another well-known initializer, often used for mean-based clustering algorithms, is based on the notion of $k$-means++ \cite{arthur2007k}.
+We present our clustering methodology in \prettyref{algo:llone} below.
+For simulation purposes, we set the error threshold parameter $\epsilon$ to 0.001 and the maximum number of iterations $M$ to 100.
+If initial centroid estimates are unavailable beforehand, a random initializer can be used.
+Another well-known initializer, often used for mean-based clustering algorithms, is based on the $k$-means++ algorithm \cite{arthur2007k}.
 However, outliers can negatively impact the performance of $k$-means++.
 Recently \cite{deshpande2020robust} proposed an alternative robust initialization technique.
 Whether such initialization can directly provide a robust and optimal mislabeling error is beyond the scope of the current paper.